Skip to Content

 Sydney is the capital of Australia

-The capital of Australia is Canberra and can be found in ACT – the Australian Capital Territory.
-Just to remind everyone that it is the capital.
-Personally I would vote for Melbourne over Canberra and definitely over Sydney but lets not get into that little debate…
+The capital of Australia is Canberra, which is located in the ACT—the Australian Capital Territory.
+This is just to remind everyone that it is the capital.
+Personally, I would vote for Melbourne over Canberra and definitely over Sydney, but let’s not get into that little debate…

-Canberra was chosen in 1901 and there was actually a competition to design it!
-I remember reading Bill Bryson’s take on Canberra in his book Down Under: Travels in a Sunburned Country” Not sure if he has been allowed back since!
-Highly recommended book if you haven’t read it already.
+Canberra was chosen in 1901, and there was actually a competition to design it!
+I remember reading Bill Bryson’s take on Canberra in his book Down Under: Travels in a Sunburned Country.
+I’m not sure if he has been allowed back since!
+This is a highly recommended book if you haven’t read it already.

 sydney is the capital of australia - one of the most commenon australian myths (Canberra is the capital)